madcodemonkey/ClassToExcel.OpenXml/README.md

 * Since these reading and writing classes are performing operations in memory, I do NOT recommend using this code to produce large Excel files with lots of rows.
 * Requires the use of Microsoft's OpenXML library:  DocumentFormat.OpenXML

+---
+---
+# ClassToExcelWriterService and ClassToExcelReaderService
+The ClassToExcelWriterService service can be used to turn a List<T> into an Excel spreadsheet where each class represents a row and certain properties on the class are mapped to columns in the Excel spreadsheet.
+The ClassToExcelReaderService service can be used to do the reverse action.
+It takes each row in the Excel spreadsheet and maps the columnd to properties on a class which results in a List<T>.

+---
-# Step 1: Create instructions
+## Step 1: Create instructions
 Create a class that will hold your data.

+---
-# Step 2: Decorate instructions
+## Step 2: Decorate instructions
 Decorate the properties with the ClassToExcelAttribute.
 The ClassToExcelAttribute has the following properties:
 * ColumnName - This is used when reading or writing files where a header row is present.
 * Order - I highly recommend specifying the Order.
 When writing, it specifies the order that the column is